RALLY GROUP B SHRINE – OWNER’S OPINION

 MAXIMUM (SENSORY) ATTACK!

 The Group B evolution rules gave birth to a wide array of enhancements and spoilers to help keep the cars glued to the ground and go even faster around the corners.
-It only added to the excitement of the already visually striking cars that the driving style needed to get the best stage times was nothing short of spectacular in itself.
+It added to the excitement of the already visually striking cars.
+The driving style needed to get the best stage times was nothing short of spectacular in itself.

-For the first time in rally history, the gorgeous surroundings were be filled in an incessant cacophony of exhaust backfires fueled by flat out driving and left foot braking.
-Most will remember the majestic sound of the Audi 5 cylinder 20v maestro, of which has never seen an equal since:
+For the first time in rally history, the gorgeous surroundings were be filled in an incessant cacophony of exhaust backfires fuelled by flat out driving and left foot braking.
+Most will remember the majestic sounds of the Audi 5 cylinder maestro and its 20 valves turbocharged symphony – which has never seen an equal since:

 In comparison, this makes today’s WRC size format and mandatory 1.6L four cylinder engines a bleak and depressing spectacle of generic looking and sounding cars full of angry bees stuck in a drum.
 Yes but they post better times today, some would argue, and I would reply that it simply doesn’t matter: it is quite true that the show must go on but that doesn’t mean one cannot prefer old reruns better!